 Be witnessed—in the Room—

 Here, "eyes" stand in for people.
 Dickinson's use of synecdoche emphasizes that the people in the room are watching the speaker, but it also serves a more technical purpose.
 In "I heard a Fly buzz—when I died" each stanza is four lines long.
-The first and third lines of each stanza are eight syllables long, and the second and fourth lines are six syllables long (a metrical pattern known as ).
-By using synecdoche, Dickinson is able to maintain the of the poem while communicating, in just a few words, that the people surrounding the speaker are watching her and have been weeping.
+The first and third lines of each stanza are eight syllables long, and the second and fourth lines are six syllables long (a metrical pattern known as common meter).
+By using synecdoche, Dickinson is able to maintain the rhythm of the poem while communicating, in just a few words, that the people surrounding the speaker are watching her and have been weeping.

 Synecdoche is a versatile literary device, and writers use synecdoche for many reasons.
 Often synecdoches can elevate language, making a sentence or phrase sound more interesting or more poetic.
 Synecdoches can also help the writer create a strong voice for a character or for a narrator.
 In the example from Macbeth, for example, Shakespeare uses the synecdoche "Take thy face hence" rather than having Macbeth simply say "You can go now," because the former is far more revealing of Macbeth's haughty, violent character at this point in the play.
 Since synecdoche often appears in slang, idioms, and colloquialisms, writers also use synecdoche in dialogue to make characters sound more like real people.